Going Bald? Here's What You Need to Know (From Someone Who's Been There)

-Let's face it: balding can feel like a personal crisis.
-But remember, you're not alone.
+Losing your hair can hit hard, like Mike Tyson punched you in the gut.
+I know, I've lived it.
+Remember, you're not alone.
 Some go bald in their teens and 20s, and when they hit age 50, almost 50% of males experience a receding hairline with hair follicles waving goodbye.
 Women are not exempt, as 33% will experience hair loss.
 It's a common journey that many share.

 First Things First: It's Just Hair!

 If you're balding, remember it's not the end of the world.
 Hair is only a part of you and doesn't define you.
-Many people experience depression when they start losing their hair.
-To get back on the right track, surround yourself with people who love and support you, and focus on things you can change rather than what you can't control.
+Many guys spiral into depression when they start losing their hair.
+If that's you right now, surround yourself with people who love and support you, and focus on things you can change rather than what you can't control.

 Millions of people are in the same boat, so keep your chin up as we explore your options.
 Read our article on the psychology of hair loss to learn more and how to cope with your situation.